-Certain costs are unallowable for reimbursement by OBH and HCPF or only allowable in certain situations.
+Certain costs are unallowable for reimbursement by BHA and HCPF or are only allowable in certain situations.
 The accounting system needs to be established for these costs to be readily identified so they can be segregated from the allowable cost categories.
-Definitions of these costs, both those that are wholly non-allowable and those that are unallowable in certain situations, are as follows:
+Definitions of these costs, both those that are wholly non-allowable and those that are unallowable in certain situations, are detailed below.

-Advertising and Public Relations Costs:
+Advertising and Public Relations Costs

 The term advertising costs means the costs of advertising media and corollary administrative costs.
 Advertising media include magazines, newspapers, radio and television, direct mail, exhibits, electronic or computer transmittals, and the like.
-Unallowable advertising and public relations costs include the following:

-- All advertising and public relations costs other than as specified below: - o The only allowable advertising costs are those which are solely for: - The recruitment of personnel; - The procurement of goods and services for the performance of a specific contract; - The disposal of scrap or surplus materials acquired in the performance of a specific contract except when entities are reimbursed for disposal costs at a predetermined amount; or - Program outreach and other specific purposes necessary to meet the requirements of a specific contract.
+The only allowable advertising costs are:

+- Costs for the recruitment of personnel; - Costs for the procurement of goods and services for the performance of a specific contract; - Costs related to the disposal of scrap or surplus materials acquired in the performance of a specific contract except when entities are reimbursed for disposal costs at a predetermined amount; or - Costs for program outreach and other specific purposes necessary to meet the requirements of a specific contract.